 Roll the clock back a few years and in 2013 the Government expressed its disappointment that, as a Country, builders weren’t building enough new homes to house our citizens.
 They promised to hasten new homes building to the fastest rate since the 1980’s when the Country was building on average 168,100 private households a year.
 The Housing Minister stated he wanted the private sector to build in excess of 180,000 households a year, a figure which seemed unachievable at the time.
 In 2013, private house building was in the depths of a post Credit Crunch dip, with just 96,550 private new homes being built that year.
 Yet, in the five years since then, private new-build completions have climbed steadily, rising by 59.5% to 154,100 new home completions in 2018..so on appearances alone, whilst the growth is impressive, the new homes builders haven’t met their targets….. or have they?

-In addition to the 154,100 new homes completions in 2018, the private sector also provided an additional 29,700 new households gained from change of use between office, industrial and agricultural buildings to residential homes meaning, in 2019, the private sector created 183,800 new households.
-When we look at the public sector, there were 30,300 Housing Association new homes and 2,950 Council houses built in 2019, meaning after making a few other minor adjustments, the total number of new households/dwellings created in the UK in 2018 was 222,190.
+In addition to the 154,100 new homes completions in 2018, the private sector also provided an additional 29,700 new households gained from change of use between office, industrial and agricultural buildings to residential homes meaning, last year, the private sector created 183,800 new households.
+When we look at the public sector, there were 30,300 Housing Association new homes and 2,950 Council houses built last year, meaning after making a few other minor adjustments, the total number of new households/dwellings created in the UK in 2018 was 222,190.

 Most of the growth can be credited to an improving economic framework, though continued help for first time buyers with the Help to Buy Scheme has enabled some younger buyers to bypass the issue of saving for a large deposit for a mortgage when buying a home, thus supporting confidence among new home builders to commit to large building schemes.
 Yet there is more to do.
 The Government wants the Country to return to the halcyon days of the 1960’s where, as a Country, we were building 300,000 additional homes a year .. and they want that to happen by 2025, a 36% increase from current levels.

-In 2019, the country was tasked to create 257,500 households, so we are on our way to meeting that target but maintaining this level of house building will be a test.
+In 2019, the country will create 257,500 households, so we are on our way to meeting that target but maintaining this level of house building will be a test.
 Even the Governments’ Auditors (the Office of Budget Responsibility) is predicting net additional dwellings will plateau at about 240,000 in the first few years of the next decade.